MCPCapital/HarmonizeProject/README.md

 [![Harmonize Project Demo Video](http://img.youtube.com/vi/OkyUntgiYzQ/0.jpg)](http://www.youtube.com/watch?v=OkyUntgiYzQ "Harmonize Project Demo Video")

-Harmonize Project (formerly known as Harmonize Hue {[See Why](https://www.wipo.int/amc/en/domains/search/text.jsp?case=D2020-0278)}) has no affiliation with Signify or Philips Hue.
+Harmonize Project (formerly known as Harmonize Hue) has no affiliation with Signify or Philips Hue.
 Hue and Philips Hue are trademarks of Signify.

 # Features:
 * Light color and intensity changes based on pixels in its relative set location